JackStouffer/jacks_standard_library/docs/jsl_core.md

 Element by element comparison of the contents of a fat pointer and a null terminated string.
 If the fat pointer has a null data value or a zero length, or if cstr is null, then this function will return false.
+This is true even when both pointers are NULL.

 #### Parameters